Jonathan Strange & Mr Norrell

 After immersing myself in the scripts and source material, I developed a concept inspired by the structure and symbolism of the tarot.
 Each character was treated as an archetype, allowing the imagery to operate on two levels: as refined, period portraits at first glance, and as a system of visual clues that hint at a deeper, unfolding narrative.

-This approach provided a framework to express the central themes of duality, power, and transformation, while introducing a subtle sense of unease and otherworldliness.
+This approach provided a framework to express the central themes of friendship, rivalry, transformation and magic, while introducing a subtle sense of unease and otherworldliness.
 It also allowed the campaign to feel both authored and distinctive—balancing clarity with intrigue and encouraging the audience to look again.

 Execution